awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 }
 ```
 This global condition also applies to the master account of an AWS organization\.
 For more information about AWS Organizations, see [What Is AWS Organizations?](http://docs.aws.amazon.com/organizations/latest/userguide/orgs_introduction.html) in the *AWS Organizations User Guide*\.
+This condition key is available for only some services\.

 **aws:PrincipalType**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Checks the type of principal \(user, account, federated user, etc\.\) for the current request\.
+This condition key is available for only some services\.

 **aws:Referer**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.
 Checks who referred the client browser to the address that the request is being sent to\.
 It is only supported by some services, such as [Amazon S3, as a service that can be directly addressed by a web browser](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-4)\.
 The value comes from the referer header in the HTTPS request that is made to AWS\.
 This key should be used carefully: `aws:referer` allows Amazon S3 bucket owners to help prevent their content from being served up by unauthorized third\-party sites to standard web browsers\.
 For more information, see the link in the previous paragraph\.
 Since the `aws:referer` value is provided by the caller in an HTTP header, unauthorized parties can use modified or custom browsers to provide any `aws:referer` value that they choose\.
 As a result, `aws:referer` should not be used to prevent unauthorized parties from making direct AWS requests\.
 It is offered only to allow customers to protect their digital content, stored in Amazon S3, from being referenced on unauthorized third\-party sites\.
+ This condition key is available for only some services\.

 **aws:RequestedRegion**
 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.